Studies Weekly Student online

 Digital reading is changing the way we read, suggested Maryanne Wolf, director of the Center for Dyslexia, Diverse Learners, and Social Justice at the University of California, Los Angeles, at February’s Learning and the Brain conference in San Francisco.

-Wolf postulated “that one of the threats of this shift is that it will hurt humans’ ability for deep reading, which she describes as involving empathy, background knowledge, critical analysis, imagery and reflection,” Sydney Johnson reported Feb.
-18, 2019 in “Reading Fuels Empathy.
-Do Screens Threaten That?”
+Wolf postulated “that one of the threats of this shift is that it will hurt humans’ ability for deep reading, which she describes as involving empathy, background knowledge, critical analysis, imagery and reflection,” in a February 2019 EdSurge article, “Reading Fuels Empathy.
+Do Screens Threaten That?” by Sydney Johnson.

 “The sum of these processes helps prepare citizens to be critical thinkers and empathetic — or not,” Wolf said.